-Youngstown State alumna and Youngstown native Courtney Davidson is in her first season as an assistant women's basketball coach at YSU in 2017-18.
+Youngstown State alumna and Youngstown native Courtney Davidson completed her first season as an assistant women's basketball coach at YSU in 2017-18.

-Davidson returns home after spending the previous two seasons as an assistant coach at Radford University.
-An Ursuline High graduate, she was YSU’s Director of Operations in Barnes’ first season as a Penguin in 2013-14.
+A WBCA Thirty Under 30 winner, Davidson returned home after spending the previous two seasons as an assistant coach at Radford University.
+She’s actually in her second coaching stint at her alma mater, having served as YSU’s Director of Operations in Barnes’ first season as a Penguin in 2013-14.

-Davidson will be in charge of the development of the Penguins' point guards, and she will assist in opponent scouting, recruiting and practice planning.
+In her current role, Davidson is in charge of the development of the Penguins' point guards, while assisting in opponent scouting, recruiting and practice planning.

 Radford had a historic run during Davidson’s two seasons on the bench.
 Last season, the Highlanders finished 24-9 and earned the Big South’s automatic bid to the Women’s NIT.
 Radford won its first regular season conference title in 25 years and was one win shy of tying a program record for most wins in a season.
 The Highlanders were 18-13 and tied for third in the Big South in 2015-16.
 The 18 wins were the most by the program in eight years.